enchant97/hasty-paste/README.md

-# Paste Bin
+# Hasty Paste
-A paste bin written in Python using Quart.
+A fast and minimal paste bin, written in Python using Quart.

 > Please note this project is still in development, not suitable for production